 I have examined Mr. Merrill's detailed statement of the services rendered by him, and the abstracts.
+The titles seem to have been carefully and thoroughly searched, and the abstracts abstracts.
 The titles seem to have been carefully and thoroughly searched, and the abstracts are very complete.
-One bill is for \$\$50, and the other for \$750 (not including disbursements), making a total of \$1,600.
+One bill is for \$850, and the other for \$750 (not including disbursements), making a total of \$1,600.

-It seems to me that Mr. Merrill's charges are too large.
-In private practice the charge for searching the title of ordinary real estate, of equal value, and for preparing similar abstracts, would probably be between \$200 and \$300.
+It seems to me that Mr. Merrill's charges are two large.
+In private practice the charge for

+Would probably be between \$200 and \$300.